Railways in Melbourne: Passenger information

 Control data comes from two locations: Metrol, and control stations.
 Next train data and times are automatically updated by the train control systems, with manual overrides also possible.

 All stations are provided with "talking boxes" which have two buttons and a small speaker.

 The green button, when pressed, contacts the PRIDE controller over the rail telephone network, identifying itself by the DTMF tones that correspond to the ID number assigned to the box.
 The system then reads out times and destinations for the next three services to depart that platform (or, in the case of stations with a single island platform with departures either side, both platforms).
 The red button when pressed, gives the user two way communication with the closest control station.

-Busy stations are often provided with an electronic LED PIDs, which indicate the destination, time, stopping pattern summary, and minutes to departure for the next train on the platform.
+Busy stations are often provided with an electronic LED PIDs (Passenger Information Displays), which indicate the destination, time, stopping pattern summary, and minutes to departure for the next train on the platform.

 Stations on the City Loop, in addition to North Melbourne, Richmond, and Box Hill stations, originally had CRT screen PIDs, however all of these have since been replaced by widescreen LCD screens.
 These displays show in detail the destination, scheduled and actual departure time, and all stations the next train stops at.
 Also shown is the destination and time of the following two-to-three trains, and the system is capable of providing suggested connections and warn of service interruptions.

 On 26 September 2010, the PRIDE system was upgraded with new voice announcements.
 The voice was female, and advised passengers to touch on and off when using Myki.

 As part of the Bayside Rail Upgrade, stations on the Frankston line received new "network status boards".
 The LCD screens provided travel information on all of Melbourne's 16 railway lines, as well as tram & bus services, including delays, replacement services or planned disruptions.